 ISIL’s defeat there was compounded by a devastating series of air strikes targeting militants as they sought to flee the Fallujah area.

-Posted by GPD on July 7, 2016, With 5187 Reads Filed under WarZone.
+Posted by GPD on July 7, 2016, With 5193 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.